twigikit/algo-trading-homework/README.md

 ### Tune the Baseline
 **1. Adjusting the size of the training dataset** <br>
 Using different size of training dataset could affect how well and effective the SVC model learn.
-The bar graph below shows the cumulative return using different size of the training dataset.
+The bar graph below shows the cumulative return using different size of the training dataset. <br>

 <img src="./diagram/diff_training_size.png" alt="drawing" width="400" height = "250"/>